General

 By default, portable licenses are checked out when Revit is started and returned when Revit is shut down.
 However, all programs have options in settings to not check out licenses until a command is activated; change to these options to avoid having a license checked out at startup.
 Note the following program specific information as well:

 • For Keynote Manager, make sure you uncheck both ‘Watcher on at startup’ and ‘Palette on at startup’ settings as well.
 Since these are both Keynote Manager commands they will still take a license at Revit startup if these settings are on.
+These should automatically be unchecked in the UI when changing the checkout type, but if you are deploying settings make sure you deploy these as well.

 Revit workFlow

-I get the error ‘application already exists with this Addlnld node’ on startup
+I get the error ‘application already exists with this Addlnld node’ on startup.

 This is likely because you have installed the same software from multiple locations (Autodesk app store and Revolution Design website).
 Unfortunately the two use different install technologies (Autodesk builds the app store installs on their own technology) so the two installers don’t “know about” each other.
 That means that installing a new build from the website does not uninstall app store builds and vice versa.
 The best way to deal with this is simply to uninstall the app store build through Windows add/remove programs and use the website build as that’s usually the most up to date build.